Jose-Verdu-Diaz/Jose-Verdu-Diaz/README.md

 - 🔬 <a href="https://www.fluidigm.com/products-services/instruments/hyperion">Hyperion Imaging</a> analysis with Python (<a href="https://github.com/Jose-Verdu-Diaz/hipo">repo</a>)
 - 📊 Beautiful project reports from Jupyter html exports (<a href="https://github.com/Jose-Verdu-Diaz/jvd-report">repo</a>)

-<h2>🏆 Achievements</h2>
+<h2>🖋 Scientific Production</h2>

+<h3>📄 Papers</h3>

-- **Paper:** *Accuracy of a machine learning muscle MRI-based tool for the diagnosis of muscular dystrophies*, Neurology, 6 feb.
-2020, DOI: https://doi.org/10.1212/WNL.0000000000009068
+- **Accuracy of a machine learning muscle MRI-based tool for the diagnosis of muscular dystrophies**, Neurology, 6 Feb.
+2020, *DOI: https://doi.org/10.1212/WNL.0000000000009068*

+<h3>👨🏽‍💼 Congresses</h3>

+- **MRI muscle segmentation and muscle disease diagnosis with deep learning**, NUTCRI Live (Newcastle, UK), 27 May 2022

+<h3>📊 Posters</h3>

+- **Implementation of an Artificial Intelligence module on the online imaging portal MYO-Share for guiding the diagnosis of muscle diseases** (Co-Author), NUTCRI Live (Newcastle, UK), 27 May 2022

-- **Poster:** *Myo-Guide: A new artificial intelligence MRI-based tool to aid diagnosis of patients with muscular dystrophies*, World Muscle Society (24th congress), 2 oct.
+- **Myo-Guide: A new artificial intelligence MRI-based tool to aid diagnosis of patients with muscular dystrophies** (Co-Author), World Muscle Society (Copenhagen, Denmark), 1-5 Oct.
 2019

-- **Poster:** *Clinical outcome study in dysferlinopathy: random forest approach to assess the relationship between baseline muscle MRI and longitudinal functional outcome measures*, World Muscle Society (23th congress), 2 oct.
+- **Clinical outcome study in dysferlinopathy: random forest approach to assess the relationship between baseline muscle MRI and longitudinal functional outcome measures** (Co-Author), World Muscle Society (Mendoza, Argentina), 2-6 Oct.
 2018